 Types of Contributions:

-Original Papers: Are full-length expositions of extensive and significant experimental or theoretical studies.
+Research/Original/Regular Article: Are full-length expositions of extensive and significant experimental or theoretical studies.

-Short Communications: Must be complete, self-contained papers, and not preliminary reports.
+Short Paper: Must be complete, self-contained papers, and not preliminary reports.
 In style and presentation, they should conform to that laid down for manuscripts, but length should not exceed three (two) printed pages in the journal.

-Reviews: Will usually be written at the invitation of Editors.
+Review Article: Will usually be written at the invitation of Editors.
 Unsolicited reviews will be welcome, but authors wishing to submit a review are requested to consult Editors prior to commencement.

 Research Article: Research article will be published in English, in double-spaced typing on pages of uniform size with a wide margin on the left.
 The authors are urged to arrange the subject matter clearly under a headline such as Introduction, Experimental, Results and Discussion, Conclusions, Acknowledgements, References, Tables and Figure Captions.